Bank Account for Expats in Germany

-Open a German Bank Account – The requirements to open a bank account in Germany are the same for most banks:
+Open a Bank Account in Germany – The requirements on opening a german bank account in Germany are the same for most banks:

 - A proof of German residency (your Meldebescheinigung).
 Some banks let you open an account without one.